 Zoom on the DuroMax XP4500iH

-In a nutshell, the DuroMax XP4500iH is a portable inverter generator mostly geared towards:
+In short, the DuroMax XP4500iH is a portable inverter generator adequately designed for:

 • RV travellers wishing to enhance their freedom and nomad lifestyle